-Even years later, when newer, more competitive devices appeared on the market, cinema people chose Nagra and typically used it to record louder sounds, such as guns shots.
+Even years later, when newer, more competitive devices appeared on the market, cinema people continued to choose the Nagra, typically using it to record louder sounds, such as guns shots.
 Given that, it’s not surprising that the Polish engineer received two prestigious awards from the members of the American Film Academy.

 1983: Zbigniew Rybczyński – Best Animated Short Film for ‘Tango’